danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 ]
 ```

 This tells the package that it can only be used on iOS 13 and later.
-Save the file, let Xcode refresh the package and you will now be able to build for `SwiftUI`.
+Save the file, let Xcode refresh the package and you will now be able to build for SwiftUI.

 ## Create a swipe gesture

 It's time to start adding functionality to the package.
 Let's start by creating the class in which all the swipe gesture logic will go - `SwipeGesture`.

-In `SwiftUI`, we can build this gesture as a view modifier, a function etc. but since we're going use `UISwipeGestureRecognizer`s and `UIView`s, let's build it as a `View` instead, or rather as a `UIViewRepresentable`, which will wrap a `UIView` in a `SwiftUI` `View`:
+In SwiftUI, we can build this gesture as a view modifier, a function etc. but since we're going use `UISwipeGestureRecognizer`s and `UIView`s, let's build it as a `View` instead, or rather as a `UIViewRepresentable`, which will wrap a `UIView` in a SwiftUI `View`:

 ```swift
 import SwiftUI